 The programme delivers an exceptional blended learning experience for your student that will not only equip them to pass their GPhC registration assessment, but will also provide them with the practical skills and knowledge to become a valuable, professional member of your team.

 Pharmacy graduates undertaking their foundation training year.
-Designated supervisors of pharmacy graduates who are enrolled on the programme can access our Designated supervisor training programme.
+Designated supervisors of pharmacy graduates who are enrolled on the programme can access our Designated supervisor training programme, where you can also find out more about how to access the NPA’s training plan.

-The blended-learning programme is delivered through three face-to-face study days at the following locations – London, Birmingham and Manchester, three interactive virtual study days plus six webinars – which can be viewed on demand if the trainee cannot attend the live sessions.
-The London study days are scheduled take place on Sundays between September 2021 – May 2022.
+The blended-learning programme is delivered through four face-to-face study days at the following locations – London, Birmingham and Manchester, three interactive virtual study days plus five webinars – which can be viewed on demand.
+The London study days are scheduled take place on Saturdays between September 2023 – May 2024.

 In addition, online resources and interactive modules via the NPA’s engaging eLearning platform, the Learning Academy, are available throughout the year and NPA Learning and Development pharmacists can communicate directly with students via this platform.